Russia excluded from more sports as sanctions mount

 “As the world watches in horror while Russia brazenly attacks the innocent people and athletes of Ukraine, this is the only acceptable action to be taken until peace has been restored,” the USOPC said in a statement.

 The governing bodies of three Olympic sports — fencing, shooting and boxing — are led by Russians.
-None has yet barred the country's athletes from competing.
+So far, only shooting has barred Russian athletes from competing.

 The billionaire president of the International Fencing Federation, Alisher Usmanov, said Tuesday he would “suspend the exercise of my duties ... until justice is restored" after being sanctioned by the European Union.
-Shooting has allowed Russians and Belarusians to keep competing at an ongoing World Cup event in Egypt, while boxing said it would discuss the issue “later this week” at a board meeting.
+Shooting excluded Russians and Belarusians on Tuesday, part way through a World Cup event in Egypt, while boxing said it would discuss the issue “later this week” at a board meeting.

 The invasion has also led to some sponsors and companies cutting ties.
 Adidas, the maker of the Russian national soccer team jerseys, said it was suspending its partnership with the federation with immediate effect.